srackham/drake/README.md

 command-line is available as `env["vers"]` and `env.vers`.

 ### execute
-`async function execute(name: string);`
+`async function execute(names: string | string[]);`

-Unconditionally execute the named task without its prerequisites.
+Unconditionally execute task action functions ignoring task prerequisites.

+- If `names` is a task name string execute the task action.
+- If `names` is an array of task names execute their actions asynchronously.
+- Silently skip tasks that have no action function.

 ### glob
 `function glob(...patterns: string[]): string[];`